poovandrang/POS-Thermal-Printer-Flutter-Using-Wireless-Connection/README.md

-# POS THERMAL PRINTER FLUTTER APPLICATION USING WIRELESS CONNECTION
+# POS Thermal Printer Flutter Application Using Wireless connection

  ## &nbsp;   This application allows users to interact with printers from their mobile devices, providing a seamless and user-friendly way to print text and images.

-## PURPOSE
+## Purpose
  ### &nbsp; The primary purpose of this application is to enable users to connect to and print from a printer using their mobile devices.
 By providing an intuitive interface, users can quickly input text, select images, and print their desired content.

-## KEY FEATURES
+## Key Features
 + **Image Selection:** Users can choose an image from their device's gallery to include in the print job.
 + **Text Input:** Users can enter any text they want to print.
 + **Printing Functionality:** After providing the printer's IP address, users can send the text and image data to the printer for printing.

-##  USER INTERFACE ELEMENTS
+##  User Interface Elements
 ###  Text Fields:
   + **Printer's IP Address:** Users can enter the IP address of the printer they wish to connect to.
   +  **Text to Print:** Users can enter the text they want to print.